 If you have kids, you have probably already battled with chewing gums stuck to everything in the house, including carpets and upholstery.
 To remove it, get a few ice cubes and put them on the gum for at least 1 minute.
 Gum will freeze quickly, and you can get rid of it by scraping it off the carpet with a butter knife or a spoon.
 You may have to cut a few fibres to save your rug, but it won’t be noticeable, especially after the next deep carpet cleaning.

 We all like to use aromatic candles to give the house a pleasant scent.
 But accidents do happen and it can end with a puddle of wax on the carpet.
 The best way to clean the stain is to melt the wax.

 Lay a piece of old cloth on top of the stain and run the iron over it to melt the wax.
 Blot with a clean rag to soak the melted substance.
 Repeat these steps to remove as much of the candle wax as possible.
 Melted wax will stick onto the cloth, and a few repetitions should do the trick.
 Just make sure the iron is set to the lowest temperature setting and does not stay on the carpet for more than 30 seconds.

 Read also: How to Remove Stains from the Sofia with Iron

 Schedule deep carpet cleaning at least twice a year.
 One of the best procedures for sanitising your carpets is the hot water extraction, widely known as ‘steam cleaning’.
 It keeps your carpets germ-free and looking as new, prolonging their lifespan.

-Contact us now and get a free quote for our rug cleaning service in London.
+Contact us now and get a free quote for our carpet cleaning service.